This book is like taking a class in how to estimate materials and labor for residential and commercial electrical construction.

 Teaches how to do a plan take-off, deal with suppliers, modify labor units to suit, and write the bid summary to prepare an accurate estimate, both manually and electronically.
-Provides access to the software, plus over 60 free construction estimating forms.

 Like taking a class in how to estimate materials and labor for residential and commercial electrical construction.
 The original version was by an A.S.P.E.
 National Estimator of the Year, using the traditional estimator's tools – pencil, paper and calculator.

 Teaches how to do a plan take-off, deal with suppliers, modify labor units to suit, and write the bid summary to prepare an accurate estimate, both manually and electronically.
-Provides access to the software, plus over 60 free construction estimating forms.

 Table of Contents